tagazok/my-workshops/static-web-apps/tutorial.md

 ## Bonus

 You now know how to create and publish an app with a frontend, a backend, a database and some user authentication.
-However, in order to make your app fully functional, you need to add a few more features.
+However, in order to make your TODO app fully functional, you need to add a few more features.
 The good news?
 You have everything your need to do it!

 <div class="box assignment">
 <div>
-Create two new Azure Functions.
+Create two new Azure Function.
 You don't need to create a new project, just create new function from VSCode.
 <ul>
 <li>One Azure Function to add a new Task  .
 </ul>
-We have already added the source code to call the API in the frontend you all you need to do is to create the Azure Function and connect it to the database.
+We have already added the source code to call the API in the frontend so all you need to do is to create the Azure Function and connect it to the database.

 <ul>
 <li>One Azure Function to check the tasks</li>